-- The resolution pertaining to awarding combined doctoral degrees for interdisciplinary doctorates (Interdisciplinary Doctorate) as approved by the Executive Board at its meeting on 29 April 2016; - The examination code pertaining to interuniversity Master's programmes for which students can enrol at multiple universities, as approved by the Board of Governors on 21 September 2012; - The Disciplinary Regulations for Students, as approved by the Board of Governors at its meeting on 19 September 2008; - Ghent University Association regulations on the special access requirements, as approved by Ghent University Association's Management Committee on 25 April 2007; - The regulations concerning the offer lifelong learning at Ghent University as approved by the Board of Governors at its meeting on 8 January 2021; - The resolution pertaining to the organization of the doctoral training programme at Ghent University, as approved by the Executive Board at its meeting on 16 December 2010; - The Regulations concerning the Doctoral Schools, as approved by the Executive Board at its meeting on 17 February 2017; - The General Research and Collaboration Regulations, as approved by the Board of Governors of the Ghent University Association at its meeting on 18 December 2020. - The Regulations pertaining to the procedure to investigate breaches of academic integrity, as approved by the Executive Board at its meeting on 4 May 2015. - The generic code of conduct for processing personal information and confidential information, as approved by the Executive Board at its meeting on 18 May 2018; - The Policy of Ghent University pertaining to inappropriate behaviour, as approved by the Board of Governors at its meeting on 28 September 2018.. - The Non-discrimination declaration, as approved by the Board of Governors at its meeting of 27 May 2011.
+- The 2022-2023 online study guide; - Education and examination code for doctoral matters 2022-2023, approved by the Board of Governors at its meeting on 6 May 2022. - The regulations pertaining to the appropriate use of the ICT network at Ghent University as approved by the Executive Board at its meeting on 15 May 2017; - The Code of Conduct for educational data at Ghent University as approved by the Board of Governors at its meeting on 9 March 2021: - The regulations pertaining to the appointment of the lecturers and co-lecturers for the course units and their temporary replacement, as approved by the Board of Governors (See Part XI); - The regulations concerning research and collaboration at Ghent University ("Valorisatiereglement"), as approved by the Executive Board at its meeting on 18 November 2016; - The higher education admissions policy, as approved by the Board of Governors at its meeting on 15 April 2005; - The procedure on previously acquired competencies, as approved by the Board of Governors of Ghent University Association on 7 June 2005; - The examination code pertaining to interuniversity Master's programmes for which students can enrol at multiple universities, as approved by the Board of Governors on 21 September 2012; - The Disciplinary Regulations for Students, as approved by the Board of Governors at its meeting on 19 September 2008; - Ghent University Association regulations on the special access requirements, as approved by Ghent University Association's Management Committee on 25 April 2007; - The regulations concerning the offer lifelong learning at Ghent University as approved by the Board of Governors at its meeting on 8 January 2021; - The resolution pertaining to the organization of the doctoral training programme at Ghent University, as approved by the Executive Board at its meeting on 16 December 2010; - The General Research and Collaboration Regulations, as approved by the Board of Governors of the Ghent University Association at its meeting on 18 December 2020. - The Regulations pertaining to the procedure to investigate breaches of academic integrity, as approved by the Executive Board at its meeting on 4 May 2015. - The generic code of conduct for processing personal information and confidential information, as approved by the Executive Board at its meeting on 18 May 2018; - The Policy of Ghent University pertaining to inappropriate behaviour, as approved by the Board of Governors at its meeting on 28 September 2018.. - The Non-discrimination declaration, as approved by the Board of Governors at its meeting of 27 May 2011.